Welcome to the Police Magistrate home page.

 For the latest report of proceedings from London’s Victorian Police Courts follow this link: the police magistrate

-You can use this site to search for specific crimes or use the Themes link in the menu below to look for areas or topics that interest you.
+You can use this site to search for specific crimes or use the Themes link in the menu on the left to look for areas or topics that interest you.
 If you are interested in a particular court (such as Bow Street or Marylebone) you can also limit your search to one court in particular.

 Please feel free to comment on anything you read and if something in particular interests you then please get in touch.
-I am also available to give talks to local History Societies, schools and colleges, and academic or professional audiences.
+You can email me at firstname.lastname@example.org I am also available to give talks to local History Societies, schools and colleges, and academic or professional audiences and happy to advise on TV or radio documentaries or dramas.